canonical/platform-engineering-docs/onboarding/how-to/use-gh-dash.md

 The extension ships with a configuration file, placed under `~/.config/gh-dash/config.yml` by default.

 ## A custom workflow
-I wanted to have a way of looking at all PRs and all issues for repos that Platform Engineering manages.
+I wanted to have a way of looking at all pull requests and all issues for repositories that Platform Engineering manages.
-By default, new PRs are assigned to a team (“is-charms”), though that is at PR creation.
+By default, new pull requests are assigned to a team (“is-charms”), though that is at pull request creation.
 If you join the party late, chances are someone has approved/requested changes and the assignees have changed.
-That way you won’t see these PRs in the default tabs that gh dash provides.
+That way you won’t see these pull requests in the default tabs that `gh dash` provides.

-Enter messing with yaml!
+Enter messing with YAML!

-PRs
+Pull requests
-I added two additional tabs that let me check open PRs on all repos IS DevOps manages and split that into PRs opened by bots (currently that’s renovate) and the inverse of that:
+I added two additional tabs that let me check open pull requests on all repositories Platform Engineering manages and split that into pull requests opened by bots (currently that’s renovate) and the inverse of that:
 ```
 prSections:
 - title: My Pull Requests